 Lay 1 1/2- or 2-inch masking tape along the edges of the tiles surrounding the damaged tile.
 This protects the good tiles from your scraper, tile adhesive and the solvent you need to remove old adhesive from the floor.

 Step 2: Apply Heat

 Point a heat gun or hairdryer at the damaged tile, keeping it a few inches away to avoid scorching the tile and creating fumes.
-Keep the tip of the tool moving over the surface of the damaged tile to soften the adhesive uniformly.
+Keep the tool moving over the surface of the damaged tile to soften the adhesive uniformly.
 If you're using a clothes iron to heat the adhesive, lay a sheet of newspaper or some fabric over the tile to prevent the vinyl from melting and sticking to the iron.